cyverseuk/Documentation/README.md

 About the use of Docker universe on HTCondor: the use of volumes (or Data Volumes Containers) is not enabled (yet????) (would require give permissions to specific folders, also is not clear if it mounts volume as only read -ok- or read and write -not so ok-), to get the same result we need to use `transfer_input_files` as from next section.

-**IMPORTANT:** You may encounter problems when trying to build a Docker image or connect to internet from inside a container of you are on a local network.
+**IMPORTANT:** You may encounter problems when trying to build a Docker image or connect to internet from inside a container if you are on a local network.
 From the Docker Documentation:
 >...all localhost addresses on the host are unreacheable from the container's network.

 To make it work: